zaksabeast/PokemonRNGGuides/Dream Radar RNG Guide.md

 3. RNGing the Pokemon
 - My IVRNG Frame is 21, so I won't need to make any Frame Advancements.
 However, to make advancements, you should use Key System's "Send and Recieve Keys" function.
 It will advance both the PIDRNG and IVRNG Frames by 2.
-- Fortunately, a Rash HP Ice Landorus-T is fairly usable, so I will make the needed advancements (in this case, none) and collect the Landorus.
+- Now that I have found a suitable nature with the IVs I desire, I will do my needed advancements (in this case, none) and collect my Landorus.

 And there we have it!
 A DBHA Landorus!